Find the Best Grease Trap Cleaning Companies for Your Business

 For any restaurant, café, or food service establishment in Cambridge, maintaining a properly functioning grease trap or interceptor is not just a matter of kitchen hygiene-it's a legal requirement with significant environmental and financial implications.
 The City of Cambridge and the Commonwealth of Massachusetts enforce strict plumbing and health codes designed to prevent fats, oils, and grease (FOG) from entering the public sewer system, where they can cause costly blockages, sewer overflows, and environmental damage.
 Effective grease interceptor maintenance involves a clear understanding of local regulations, a consistent service schedule, and diligent record-keeping to ensure compliance and avoid penalties.

 Regular, professional grease trap pumping and cleaning is the cornerstone of a compliant kitchen waste management plan.
-By partnering with a licensed hauler for scheduled service, Cambridge food establishments protect their operations from unexpected shutdowns, hefty fines from the Board of Health, and the much higher costs associated with emergency repairs and sewer line backups1 2.
+By partnering with a licensed hauler for scheduled service, Cambridge food establishments protect their operations from unexpected shutdowns, hefty fines from the Board of Health, and the much higher costs associated with emergency repairs and sewer line backups.

 Understanding Cambridge and Massachusetts Grease Trap Regulations